 South Park Township is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, South Park Township’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In South Park Township, a lot of people use a streetcar to get to work every day though South Park Township is a relatively small town.
-Those that ride a streetcar are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, South Park Township has a lot of people using a streetcar to get to and from work every day.
+Most of these people on a streetcar are using it to get to good jobs in other cities.

-The population of South Park Township is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.03% of adults in South Park Township have a bachelor's degree or even advanced degree.
+The citizens of South Park Township are very well educated compared to the average community in the nation: 35.97% of adults in South Park Township have a bachelor's degree or even advanced degree.

 The most common language spoken in South Park Township is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.